koyo-finance/docs/docs/guide/exchange/swap.md

 ## Problems

-Transaction should be successfull except if you:
+Transaction should be successful except if you:

 -   tried to swap larger amount of tokens than you own
 -   don't have enough ETH for gas fee (beware that gas fee is usually a tad more than specified in confirmation because [BOBA Network](https://boba.network/) bumps it up for a few %)